 10 Interesting Facts About Gray Whales

 3. Gray Whales have a few very distinctive features.
 While most other whale species are found to have a dorsal fin, the Gray Whale does not.
 Instead, they are found to have a dorsal hump at the lower end of their backs.
 They have 6-12 bumps (“knuckles”) seen behind the dorsal hump.
 This is an easy way to distinguish them from other whales.
 In addition they have two blowholes on top of their head, which create a heart-shaped blow, which is noticeable from behind in calmer wind situations.

-– Aside from human activity, the Gray Whale only has one ocean predator, the Orca Whale.
+7. Aside from human activity, the Gray Whale only has one ocean predator, the Orca Whale.
 During migration periods, the calves are especially in danger as the Orcas will try and separate them from their mothers by attacking from below.
 Miraculously, it was discovered that humpback whales will defend Gray Whale calves if they witness this situation arise.
 A fun fact is that Gray Whales range in size from 35 to 45 feet long while Orca Whales are 15 to 25 feet long.

-– In the past, Gray Whales used to be known as the “Devil Fish.”
+8. In the past, Gray Whales used to be known as the “Devil Fish.”
 This is due to the fact that Gray Whale mothers fiercely defend their offspring, as a mother should!
 They fend off Orcas as well as fighting back against whalers.
 In addition, they have a very aggressive hunting style, which came off as “devilish” back in the day.